compose-spec/compose-spec/spec.md

 - `tmpfs`: Configures additional tmpfs options:
   - `size`: The size for the tmpfs mount in bytes (either numeric or as bytes unit).
   - `mode`: The file mode for the tmpfs mount as Unix permission bits as an octal number.
-- `consistency`: the consistency requirements of the mount.
+- `consistency`: The consistency requirements of the mount.
 Available values are platform specific.

 ### volumes_from